-Tahoma Font is a popular sans-serif font designed by Matthew Carter for Microsoft.
+Tahoma Font is a popular sans-serif texture designed by Matthew Carter for Microsoft.
 It first appeared with Windows 95 and quickly became a favorite for its clean and simple design.

 Although widely used in many Microsoft applications and operating systems.
 A similar texture to this font is Open Sans Font.
 It is not free for public download due to its licensing.
 However, similar fonts like Verdana offer a comparable look and feel.